2023 Best Allied Health Services Schools in Massachusetts

 Full Allied Health & Medical Assisting Services at Lincoln Technical Institute - Somerville Report

-Mount Wachusett Community College ranked #7 on this year’s Best Allied Health Services Schools in Massachusetts list.
+Mount Wachusett Community College came in at #7 in this year’s edition of the Best Allied Health Services Schools in Massachusetts ranking.
 MWCC is a small public school located in the rural area of Gardner.

 While working on their degree, medical assisting majors at MWCC accumulate an average of around $11,285 in student debt.